Catacombs of the Moon

 "Catacombs of the Moon" is the 13th episode of the second series of Space: 1999 (and the 37th overall episode of the programme).
 The screenplay was written by Anthony Terpiloff; the director was Robert Lynn.
 The original title was "The Catacombs of the Moon".

 The final shooting script is dated 18 May 1976, with amendments dated 26 May, 9 June, and 14 and 17 June 1976.
 Live-action filming took place Monday 21 June 1976 until Tuesday 6 July 1976.
 Production was halted for two days (starting 2 July) when the fire effects used in the Osgood vision sequences got out of hand and the fire brigade had to be called in.

+The episode was first broadcast on 13 November 1976 on KRON-TV, San Francisco, and on 25 November 1976 on Associated Television in the UK.

 Plot

 Geologist Patrick Osgood keeps having visions of Moonbase Alpha being destroyed in an inferno.
 They all begin with the same image: his wife Michelle lying in a bed on the lunar surface while blazing energy rains down.
 The bed is encircled by fire, and Michelle, too weak to save herself, is consumed by the flames.

 In the real world, Osgood leads mining teams through the caves beneath Alpha in search of tiranium, a rare metal which is an essential component of the base's life support system.
 It is also needed to perfect an artificial heart for Michelle, who is dying of heart disease.
 After a fruitless expedition, Osgood visits Michelle in Medical.
 Always a religious man, he has become a fanatic since his wife's diagnosis, believing himself to be a prophet and viewing Dr Russell's treatments as blasphemy.
 He assures Michelle that he will be the saviour of them both.

 The Moon enters an area of intense heat, putting pressure on life support and Alpha's dwindling tiranium supply.
 Sensors are unable to identify a cause, so Commander Koenig leads an Eagle crew into space on a reconnaissance mission.
 In Medical, Dr Russell tests yet another artificial heart for Michelle.
 In the current circumstances no tiranium can be spared, and without tiranium-coated valves, the heart fails.

 Increasingly agitated, Osgood gets into a fight with Controller Verdeschi's security team.
-Driven away by Maya, who has shapeshifted into a German Shepherd, he flees to an explosives store room.
+Driven away by Maya, who has shapeshifted into a German Shepherd, he flees to an explosives storeroom.
 He is later found bloodied and semi-conscious and is taken to Medical.
 As Russell treats him, he threatens her with a suicide belt he made.
 He plans to take Michelle down to the caves before Alpha is destroyed in the coming holocaust.
 Knowing that Michelle cannot survive that level of exertion, Russell begs Osgood not to take her, but her appeals are useless and the couple leave together.